 melt and pour homemade soap gifting

-My biggest tip for gifting is to wrap the soap once it’s dried and unmolded.
+My biggest tip for gifting is to wrap the soap once it’s completly dried and unmolded.
 The melt and pour homemade soap will start to dry out if left unwrapped and exposed to the air for too long.
 If you aren’t ready to package it for gifting that’s fine, since you can use a temporary wrapping.
 Then transfer the soap bars to your gift wrapping later.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.